parnikakhattri/Coffedia/README.md

 - Learn more about Coffedia on the About Tab.
 - Explore brand popularity and outlets on their respective tabs.
 - Submit and view feedback on the Feedback Tab.

+Shiny App Link:
+The Coffedia Shiny app is live and can be accessed here: http://parnikakhattri.shinyapps.io/Coffedia1

 Contact:
 If you encounter any issues or have suggestions for improvements, feel free to contact the developer.